Moons of Neptune

 son of Poseidon, is the largest of Neptune's fourteen

 confirmed natural satellites and with a diameter of 2,700 kilometers is

 almost ¾ the size of Luna the moon of Earth.

 It has a tenuous almost non-existent atmosphere composed mainly of

-nitrogen and methane and a surface temperature of -240 Celsius, but
+nitrogen and methane with an average surface temperature of -235

-volcanoes) there is a possibility of aquatic life existing beneath its
+possibility of aquatic life, albeit slim, existing beneath its

 is unique amongst large moons in that it's in a retrograde orbit with